nestas-santanu/CouchDBLibrary/README.md

 It is a work in progress, but the methods available should be sufficient for CRUD operations on a CouchDB database.
 Tested on CouchDB version 1.6.

-Download the CouchDBLibrary to include in a .NET solution or project.
+Download the CouchDBLibrary and include as a .NET project.
+Reference this project from its client.

 The library consists of 3 class files: